S-C-Johnston/NCMC-IT_101/assignment_04/johnstons-a4.md

 I can't reasonably estimate the billable hours, but with equipment in hand, I bet I'd get this done within a work-week.

+#### Website Company

+- FDDI: Fiber Distributed Data Interface with its own protocol, late 80s/early 90s fiber standard carrying 100 Mb/s.
+Superceded by ethernet which is independent of protocol, carried by fiber or fastethernet copper.
+Indicates essay scenario is relying on older technology.
+- West: Floors 3, 4, 5
+  + IDFs each floor
+	* 20 nodes/hosts each floor
+	* Cisco switches, 24 ports each
+  + Cisco Catalyst switch backbone
+- East: Floors 1..5
+  + Unclear nodes per floor, assume 20
+  + MDF with T1 capable router, ISP demarc and CSU/DSU, Cisco Catalyst backbone switch connected to the backbone in the west building, and very certainly a beefy firewall given the the exposed IPs for so many hosts
+	* Realistically, in a modern network, the connection would be greater than a literal T1, either a business-class cable connection with associated cable modem, or a fiber connection, etc
+  + IDFs each floor
+	* Unstated, assuming 20 nodes each floor
+	* Cisco switches, 24 ports each
+- Subnetting: two blocks of 62 IPs, given the context safely assumed to be Class C network blocks with two borroed bits, rather than CIDR, which would be noted as /26
+  + 198.74.56.{0..63,64..128}
+	* This is not sufficient to give every host an IP, assuming that there are 160 hosts between the two buildings, 20 on each of the 8 floors which have hosts
+	* The problem of insufficient IPs is resolved in more modern networking with NAT, allowing a small number of public IPs to service arbitrarily many private IPs, which is generally more appropriate than using public IPs for such end-user devices
+  + Subnet mask compliant with the ISP provided IP blocks would be 255.255.255.192, which would match the provided blocks exactly, with network and broadcast addresses of 198.74.56.0 & 63, and 198.74.56.64 & 128 respectively
+	* Since the provided IP blocks amount to one overarching block of contiguous addresses, all routed through one edge-router and then assigned to hosts all connected to one switched campus-area network, it wouldn't be completely insane to use a subnet mask of 255.255.255.128, it's just that nothing would be able to occupy the IP addresses ending in 0, 63, 64, or 128.
+That would make either building's LAN susceptible to broadcasts generated anywhere in the CAN, but it would reduce unnecessary router traffic.
+	* Pursuant to the notion of unnecessary router traffic, it would be fairly trivial to add an inter-LAN router whose purpose was to route between the two buildings, and as such the edge router would only be routing to exterior connections.
+Alternatively, multilayer or layer 3 switches would suffice for this variety of CAN